Alert 1 of 0

 Step 1: Take Stock of Your Debt

-Next, organize your debt into different categories, such as credit card debt, student debt, personal loans etc. Use a spreadsheet to list your debt, the remaining term of each loan (if applicable), the minimum payment and the interest rate.
+Next, organize your debt into different categories, such as credit card debt, student debt, personal loans etc. Use a spreadsheet to list your debts, the remaining term of each loan (if applicable), the minimum payment and the interest rate.

 Finally, designate one hour each week for working on your finances.